benju69/LiterallyHelloWorld/README.md

 - LDPI support
 - RTL support

-Project has been improved at the end of Phase 1 given the new learnings acquired by then.
+Project has been improved at the end of Phase 1 given the new learnings acquired then.

 <h2>Installation</h2>